-- · an inability to produce products in sufficient quantities and with appropriate quality; - · an inability to obtain sufficient raw materials; - · the loss of or reduction in orders from key customers; - · variable or decreased demand from our customers; - the receipt of relatively large orders with short lead times; - · our customers' expectations as to how long it takes us to fill future orders; - · customers' budgetary constraints and internal acceptance review procedures; - there may be only a limited number of customers that are willing to purchase our research assays and fine chemicals; - · a long sales cycle that involves substantial human and capital resources; and - potential downturns in general or in industry specific economic conditions.
+- an inability to produce products in sufficient quantities and with appropriate quality; - an inability to obtain sufficient raw materials; - the loss of or reduction in orders from key customers; - variable or decreased demand from our customers; - the receipt of relatively large orders with short lead times; - our customers' expectations as to how long it takes us to fill future orders; - customers' budgetary constraints and internal acceptance review procedures; - there may be only a limited number of customers that are willing to purchase our research assays and fine chemicals; - a long sales cycle that involves substantial human and capital resources; and - potential downturns in general or in industry specific economic conditions.

 Each of these factors has impacted, and may in the future impact, the demand for and availability of our products and our quarterly operating results.
-For example, due to the unavailability of beef liver as a source for bSOD we were unable to sell any bSOD during 2006, 2005 and 2004, as compared to sales of \$562,000 in 2003.
-We do not anticipate this source becoming available again within the foreseeable future and do not anticipate any revenues from sales of this product in the foreseeable future.
-In addition, a decrease in the demand for our Ergothioneine product resulted in a reduction of sales of Ergothioneine to \$1,000 in 2006, \$18,000 in 2005 and \$87,000 in 2004, compared to \$333,000 in 2003.
+For example, a decrease in the demand for our Ergothioneine product resulted in sales of Ergothioniene of \$46,000 year to date in 2007 compared to sales of Ergothioneine of \$1,000 in 2006, \$18,000 in 2005 and \$87,000 in 2004, compared to \$333,000 in 2003.
 We cannot predict with any certainty our future sales of Ergothioneine.